about slowing down…

 so now we’re playing with two powerful ideas – do you check your cell phone before or during your morning pee, and do you give yourself space to get some perspective on your life?

-they’re linked, these ideas.
-I offer that the same dopamine addiction that has the average american checking their phone 344 times a day (holy wow!) has us wired to avoid spaces where getting perspective is even possible…where we can explore and understand who are are, real time. (eep!)
+I offer that the same dopamine addiction that has the average american checking their phone hundreds of times a day… has us wired to avoid spaces where getting perspective is even possible, where we can explore and understand who are are, real time. (eep!)

 if we don’t know who we are, how can we build beautiful lives?